How to: Implement ASP.NET Site-Map Providers

 Place your source code in the App_Code directory of your application.

 If you already have source code in the App_Code directory of your application, you must add the version of the site-map provider that is written in the same language as the existing code in the directory.

 The provider will be compiled by ASP.NET when your application is requested.
-For more information, see Shared Code Folders in ASP.NET Web Site Projects.
+For more information, see Shared Code Folders in ASP.NET Web Sites.